 The Ministry of External Affairs has also instructed all the overseas Indian schools to celebrate the 26th of November as National Constitution Day.
 They asked the embassies to translate the Indian constitution into the local language of that nation after which they were to be distributed at various academies, libraries, and faculties.
 On the 26th of November each year, the Department of Sport organized a symbolic run called “Run for Equality”.
 On the 26th of November 2015, a special session in the Parliament was conducted which gives tribute to the constitution and to Baba Saheb Ambedkar.
 On this occasion, the Parliament House was decorated and illuminated with lights.

 On 11th October 2015, after laying down the foundation stone of Dr B.R.
 Ambedkar the prime minister of India, Narendra Modi officially declared 26th November as the National Constitution Day, and this was notified in the Gazette as well.

 Baba Saheb in his time was the chairman of the drafting committee of the Constituent Assembly in India.
 Ambedkar played a very significant role while he drafted the Indian Constitution.

 We celebrate this day to spread the importance and awareness of the Constitution as well as the ideas and thoughts of the Baba Saheb Ambedkar.
 This is quite noteworthy that previously this day was celebrated as National Law Day, now it is celebrated as National Constitution Day.

-We celebrate National Constitution Day to honor this nobleman who has helped the Indians to be truly democratic.
-India is a country with a diverse culture, hence drafting the constitution by sorting help with the various other best constitution of the world was the best thing done by Dr. B.R.
+We celebrate National Constitution Day to honour this nobleman who has helped the Indians to be truly democratic.
+India is a country with a diverse culture, hence drafting the constitution by sorting help with the various other best constitution of the world was the best thing done by Dr B.R.
 Ambedkar.

 In conclusion, we can say that the Indians will surely thrive to preserve the constitution and follow the same.